Column: Tin squeeze highlights critical minerals supply problems

 BOTTLE-NECK?

-Tin ticks all the boxes on the list of supply challenges higlighted by the IEA.
+Tin ticks all the boxes on the list of supply challenges highlighted by the IEA.

 "High geographical concentration, the long lead times to bring new mineral production on stream, the declining resource quality in some areas and various environmental and social impacts all raise concerns around reliable and sustainable supplies of minerals to support the energy transition," it said.